oscarnava/Events-calendar/frontend/README.md

   - Linkedin: [Oscar Nava Trujillo](https://www.linkedin.com/in/oscar-nava-trujillo-15847a14a/)

 ## ⌛ To-do's
-- Possibility to filter the events list to show only the logged user scheduled events.
+- [ ] Possibility to filter the events list to show only the logged user scheduled events
-- Prevent rating the event before it takes place.
+- [ ] Prevent rating the event before it takes place
-- Display a divider between events for different days, to aid the user on locating the day's event.
+- [ ] Display a divider between events for different days, to aid the user on locating the day's event

 ## 📦 Contributing
 Contributions, issues and feature requests are welcome!